 The Asian American Unity Coalition (AAUC) emerged following a pivotal conference held in Alaska in 2018.
 This groundbreaking event brought together representatives from 12 distinct AAPI organizations and 20 leaders representing five major ethnicities: Chinese, Indian, Filipino, Korean, and Japanese Americans.
 At this gathering, they collectively formulated the core values and platform of the AAUC.
 In 2019, the organization formalized its structure by establishing a Constitution and Bylaws to govern its operations.
 By year’s end, AAUC had also obtained 501(c)(3) nonprofit status, further solidifying its foundation.

-The election of the Board of Governors took place in February 2020.
-Currently, AAUC has a 19-member Board with 5 officers and 8 standing committee chairs.
-The active members include 17 national, local and regional organizations and 18 individual lifetime members representing 6 different Asian ethnic groups.
+In February 2020, the Board of Governors was elected, and AAUC currently comprises a 19-member board, including five officers and eight standing committee chairs.
+Its active members encompass 24 national, local, and regional organizations, along with 28 individual lifetime members representing 12 different Asian ethnic groups.